Aaron-O-Gonzalez/Equity-Analysis-Pipeline/README.md

 Once the "T" and "Q" records are pre-processed, they will be partitioned by **trade_dt** and separately written to their respective output folders in the user storage container.

+## Part 3: Analytical ETL

+The trade and quote records that were stored from Step 2 can now be read into separate dataframes by date.

+Starting with the trade data for **86/2020** the dataframe is partitioned by trade symbol, and a moving price average is calculated at 30 minute intervals.

+The trade